Contrastive Learning of Medical Visual Representations from Paired Images and Text: Analysis and Discussion

+To understand the representational difference that has led to this difference in performance, for all four initialization methods, we visualize in \reffig{saliency} the saliency maps \cite{simonyan2014saliency} corresponding to the correct class on sampled images from the CheXpert dataset.
+Models for all initialization methods are trained with 1\% CheXpert training data under the linear classification setting (with pretrained CNN weights frozen).
+We find that ImageNet pretraining has led to models that focus on trivial visual features that are mostly irrelevant to the task, and that the model with ConVIRT pretrained weights has focused on much more relevant areas than those with SimCLR and MoCo v2 pretraining, suggesting more effective representation learning.
+For example, for \emph{atelectasis}, while the ConVIRT model has correctly focused on the bottom of the lung regions, the SimCLR model has much more scattered focus and the MoCo model has incorrectly focused on the heart region.

-To understand the relation between a model's performance on the ConVIRT pretraining task and its performance on the downstream tasks, we ran an analysis where for every 5 epochs during the pretraining, we transferred the pretrained checkpoint to the downstream tasks and evaluate its performance.
-The pretraining was run for a total of 200 epochs, and 40 points were obtained with varying validation loss and end task results. \reffig{correlation} presents the models' validation loss on the pretraining task and their achieved performance on the RSNA 1\% data linear evaluation and the two retrieval tasks.
+\paragraph{Correlation Between Contrastive Loss and End Task Performance.} To understand the relation between a model's performance on the ConVIRT pretraining task and its performance on the downstream tasks, we ran an analysis where for every 5 epochs during the pretraining, we transferred the pretrained checkpoint to the downstream tasks and evaluate its performance.
+The pretraining was run for a total of 200 epochs, and 40 points were obtained with varying validation loss and end task results. \reffig{correlation} presents the results of the models' validation loss on the pretraining task, and its achieved performance on the RSNA 1\% data linear evaluation and the two retrieval tasks.
 For all three tasks, we find a clear positive correlation between the pretraining performance and the end task performance.
-This corroborates that by learning with the ConVIRT objective, the image encoder learns gradually improved representations for the end tasks, and suggests that further improvement on the pretraining task may have positive impact on the end task performance.
+This corroborates that by learning with the ConVIRT objectives, the image encoder learns gradually improved representations for the end tasks, and suggests that further improvement on the pretraining task may have positive impact on the end task performance.